thinkful-ei20/Guessmon-client-terrance-MarinaD/README.md

 Summary
 ------
-Welcome to Guessmon!
-Ever wanted to memorize pokemon but not able to keep them in your head?
-Guessmon is the solution!
-As you practice, the spaced-repittion learning algorithm will allow you to focus on those pokemon you have more trouble with- maximizing your efficiency!
+A recreation of the hit TV Pokémon mini-game, "Who's That Pokémon?", Guessmon brings that joy and nostalgia to the internet!
+As you practice, the spaced-repetition learning algorithm will allow you to focus on those pokemon you have more trouble with- maximizing your efficiency!

 In all users are able to:
 * **Create** a secure account